588,000 tons of CO2 prevented each year thanks to WeWard!

 "WeWard is, as a result, enabling a real change in the habits of its users, who are walking more and significantly decreasing their use of other means of transportation, primarily by car," the research firm said.

-By applying these results to all of its users, WeWard is preventing 588,000 tons of CO2 per year across Europe from entering the atmosphere.
+By applying these results to all of its users, WeWard is preventing 600,000 tons of CO2 across Europe from entering the atmosphere.

 Thanks to its innovative system of walking rewards, WeWard is a powerful player in the ecological transition.
 Used by more than 10% of the French population and in seven countries in Europe, the app also allows to spread awareness messages on a large scale.
-Indeed, the transportation we use, mainly gas-engine vehicles, are responsible for 24% of carbon emissions and 60% of trips of less than 5km are made by car.
+The modes of transportation we primarily use, mainly gasoline-powered vehicles, account for 24% of carbon emissions, and 60% of journeys under 5km are done by car.

 "Pedestrians must once again become the priority for public authorities. (...)
 The results presented with the help of 6t should create or increase tenfold the initiatives implemented by cities and urban areas" said Jean-Marc Hoffner, President of the Strategic Council of the Urban School of Science Po Paris, present at the conference.